Skrillex and Diplo Present Jack Ü: Critical reception

 The album received positive reviews from music critics.
 At Metacritic, which gives out a rating out of 100, the album received a score of 70 based on a number of 8 reviews, which says that they were "generally favorable reviews".
 Also, at Rolling Stone, which gives out a rating out of 5 stars to said criticised albums, the album received from the critic 3.5 out of 5 stars.

+Nick Murray of Rolling Stone went so far as to describe the album as "as forward-sounding as any dance release in recent memory."
+The Pitchfork review by Corban Goble, instead stated that "Jack Ü doesn't exactly roll the ball forward", but that the album should be praised for being "maximalist party music".
+Goble also noted the world-music influence that Diplo and "ragga soca artist Bunji Garlin" brought to the album, singling out Jungle Bae featuring Garlin as one of the record's best tracks.

 Commercial performance

 Once the album was released to the public, it entered into the Billboard 200 chart, debuting at number 26, selling a rounded 14,000 copies in its first week of release.
 On June 22, 2016, the album was certified gold by the Recording Industry Association of America (RIAA), for combined album sales, on-demand audio, video streams, track sales equivalent of 500,000.